• Skip to main content

 Parking Lot Diagram

-A parking lot diagram is a way to visually communicate status of work on a product in the context of major blocks of functionality intended to deliver a specific outcome.
-The parking lot diagram uses boxes to indicate the relationship between the different levels in a product functionality hierarchy, and uses color to indicate the status of significant functionality.
+What Is a Parking Lot Diagram A parking lot diagram is a way to visually communicate status of work on a product in the context of major blocks of functionality intended to deliver a specific outcome.
+The parking lot diagram uses boxes to indicate the relationship between the different levels in a product functionality hierarchy, …

 Read moreParking Lot Diagram